 - What type of diversity experience is important?

 - When will you consider a file complete enough to evaluate?

 There are a number of “systems” departments employ to rank candidates.
 No matter how simple they appear on the surface, people usually find a way to make them more complicated.
 For instance, a system that asks committee members to provide a 1 (great candidate), 2 (acceptable candidate) or 3 (unacceptable candidate) is likely to become a system that includes a 1+ or a 2-.
 The primary goal of any system is to quickly identify unacceptable candidates and remove them from consideration while simultaneously allowing any acceptable candidate to be given full and fair consideration.
 It is not unreasonable to discuss as many as 25 candidates.

-At this point in the process, many find it useful to create a spreadsheet.
-The spreadsheet can be used to track the reasons candidates are eliminated from the pool based upon the minimum required qualifications.
+At this point in the process, please reference the affirmative action spreadsheet provided by Human Resources.
+The spreadsheet should be used to track the reasons candidates are eliminated from the pool based upon the minimum required qualifications.